Unless otherwise noted, all page numbers in these notes refer to the Heidegger anthology Basic Writings ed, David Farrel Krell

 What makes modern technology so troubling and difficult to comprehend?

-These questions are what Heidegger want to answer in this essay.
+These questions are what Heidegger wants to answer in this essay.
 His answers are very weird, as is his mode of presentation.
 You could be forgiven for assuming that it is all mystical gibberish.
 However, I have no patience for such nonsense and I can tell you that there is a real argument there that can be translated into clearly meaningful terms.
 However, this would be a task for a future work.
 Here I only try to give you a decent beginning for your own thinking.

 He starts off by listing and differentiating his thesis from other common opinions concerning technology: